smartnews/rsdiv/docs/source/index.rst

 .. rsdiv documentation master file

-rsdiv - reranking for multi-objective optimized recommender systems.
+rsdiv - Reranking for Multi-objective Optimized Recommender Systems
 ====================================================================

-**rsdiv** provide the measurements and improvements for the diversity of results.
+**rsdiv** provide the measurements and improvements for the multi-objective/diversifying tasks.

 This project provides:

-* various kinds of metrics to measure the quality of recommender systems from a quantitative view.
-* various implementations for diversifying algorithms and models.
+* various implementations of diversifying/ensemble reranking modules.
 * various implementations of core recommender algorithms.
+* evaluatations for recommender systems from a quantitative/visualize view.
-* benchmarks for comparing and further analysis.
+* easy-to-use benchmarks for comparing and further analysis.
-* hyperparameter optimization based on `Optuna <https://github.com/optuna/optuna>`_
+* automated hyperparameter optimization.

 Basic Usage
 -----------